 London Walk: North Greenwich To Greenwich Thames Path Walk.
-On Sunday Homeboy and I went on an impromptu stroll with a friend.
+Homeboy and I went on an impromptu stroll with a friend on Sunday.
 We met at North Greenwich and walked via the Thames Path to Greenwich.
-I loved the combination of Canary Wharf views, river beaches and the industrial landscape which is why I’m sharing this North Greenwich To Greenwich Thames Path Walk with you.
-It takes about an hour and when you reach Greenwich you have tons of tourist things to do if you want.
+I loved the combination of Canary Wharf views, river beaches and the industrial landscape, so I’m sharing this North Greenwich To Greenwich Thames Path Walk with you.
+It takes about an hour, and you have many tourist attractions when you reach Greenwich.

 Stunning Vistas